Steve Darcis: 2010–present

 Darcis qualified for the 2010 Qatar Open, retiring in his third-round match against Rafael Nadal.
 He failed to qualify for the Australian Open.

 At the 2011 French Open, Darcis advanced to the main draw as a qualifier, and in the first round pulled off a shock victory over 22nd seed Michaël Llodra.
 Darcis followed this up by beating Philipp Petzschner, to advance into the third round, where he was defeated by Frenchman Gaël Monfils in straight sets.

 Darcis made the quarterfinals in Vienna, beating Nikolay Davydenko on the way, but was defeated by Daniel Brands.

 In 2012, Darcis made the final of the Dallas Challenger tournament but lost to Jesse Levine.
 At the Eastbourne International, he defeated Matthew Ebden, Marcos Baghdatis, and Marinko Matosevic to face Andy Roddick in the semifinals.
 Darcis retired a set down at 1–3 due to a back injury.

 At the 2012 Summer Olympics, Darcis beat Tomáš Berdych in the first round.

 In the first round at the 2013 Wimbledon Championships on 24 June, Darcis defeated fifth-seeded Rafael Nadal in straight sets.
 This made him the first player ever to defeat Nadal in the first round of any major tournament.
 Darcis was ranked 130 places lower than Nadal.
 At the time, he was the lowest-ranked player ever to beat Nadal in a Grand Slam tournament.
 It was announced prior to his second-round match that he had withdrawn due to a shoulder injury sustained in the Nadal match.

 In the 2017 Australian Open, Darcis defeated Sam Groth and Diego Schwartzman both in four sets to reach the third round, tying his best Grand Slam result to date (in singles).
 He was taken out by Andreas Seppi despite winning the first set of the match.

-In October 2019, Darcis confirmed he plans to retire after the 2020 Australian Open due to elbow pain since the 2019 Wimbledon Championships.
+In October 2019, Darcis confirmed his plans to retire after the 2020 Australian Open due to elbow pain since the 2019 Wimbledon Championships.

+Coaching career

+He is currently coaching Belgian players Raphael Collignon and Gauthier Onclin.